Tripping Over Bird Reference 🤣

 - I plan to draw proclivity

-Feel free to send your creations in the comments below or ask any questions you like and I’ll try to respond. 🖊️📝
+Thank you for reading how to draw a bird in five steps.
+Also, feel free to send your creations in the comments below or ask any questions you like, and I’ll try to respond. 🖊️📝